Track and field: History

 The sport of track and field has prehistoric roots, being among the oldest of sporting competitions, as running, jumping and throwing are natural and universal human physical expressions.
-The first recorded examples of organized track and field events are the Ancient Olympic include further running competitions, but the introduction of the Ancient Olympic pentathlon marked a step towards track and field as it is recognized today—it comprised a five-event competition of the long jump, javelin throw, discus throw, stadion footrace, and wrestling.
+The first recorded examples of organized track and field events are the Ancient Olympic games, which included further running competitions, but the introduction of the Ancient Olympic pentathlon marked a step towards track and field as it is recognized today—it comprised a five-event competition of the long jump, javelin throw, discus throw, stadion footrace, and wrestling.

-Track and field events were also present at the Panhellenic Games in Greece around this period, and they spread to Rome in Italy around 201 BC.
+Track and field events were also present at the Panhellenic Games in Greece around this period, and they later spread to Rome in Italy around 201 BC.
 In the Middle Ages, new track and field events began developing in parts of Northern Europe.
 The stone put and weight throw competitions popular among Celtic societies in Ireland and Scotland were precursors to the modern shot put and hammer throw events.
-One of the last track and field events to develop was the pole vault, which stemmed from competitions such as fierljeppen in North European Lowlands in the 18th century.
+One of the last track and field events to develop was the pole vault, which stemmed from competitions such as fierljeppen in the North European Lowlands in the 18th century.

 Discrete track and field competitions, separate from general sporting festivals, were first recorded in the 19th century.
-These were typically organised among rival educational institutions, military organisations and sports clubs.
+These were typically organized among rival educational institutions, military organisations and sports clubs.
 Influenced by a Classics-rich curriculum, competitions in the English public schools were conceived as human equivalents of horse racing, fox hunting and hare coursing.
-The Royal Shrewsbury School Hunt is the oldest running club in the world, with written records going back to 1831 and evidence that it was established by 1819.
-The school organised Paper Chase races in which runners followed a trail of paper shreds left by two "foxes"; even today RSSH runners are called "hounds" and a race victory is a "kill".
+The Royal Shrewsbury School Hunt (RSSH) is the oldest running club in the world, with written records going back to 1831 and evidence that it was established by 1819.
+The school organized Paper Chase races in which runners followed a trail of paper shreds left by two "foxes"; even today RSSH runners are called "hounds" and a race victory is a "kill".
 The first definite record of Shrewsbury's cross-country Annual Steeplechase is in 1834, making it the oldest running race of the modern era.
 The school also lays claim to the oldest track and field meeting still extant, the Second Spring Meeting first documented in 1840.
 This featured a series of throwing and jumping events with mock horse races including the Derby Stakes, the Hurdle Race and the Trial Stakes.
 Runners were entered by "owners" and named as though they were horses.
 13 mi away and a decade later, the first Wenlock Olympian Games were held at Much Wenlock racecourse in 1851.
 It included a "half-mile foot race" (805 m) and a "leaping in distance" competition.